diwashrestha/diwashrestha/content/posts/us_immigration.md

 ![Nepal](/images/us2.png)

-* Total Immigrants to US from Nepal from 1980 to 2013 were:72408
+* Total Immigrants to US from Nepal from 1980 to 2013 were: 72408
 * Percentage of US immigration from Nepal: 0.2371 %

 ### India